 To establish the process safety, the severity of impact was determined using the process features and probable events and a structured questionnaire developed by experts in the field.
 The probability of events was determined using the frequency of recent events in synthesis processes and based on the MIL-STD-882B standard.
-After conducting the risk assessment, a pairwise comparison of the wetchemical and hydrothermal synthesis methods was carried out in Expert Choice using the Analytic Hierarchy Process and based on the acceptable risk percentage and the frequency of potential hazardous events with respect to health. safety and parameters. environmental This method is performed according to the weighted criteria and the prioritized options using Eigen Values and is the most comprehensive multi-criteria decision-making system designed to date, as it allows the formulation of the problem in a hierarchical format and takes account of different qualitative and quantitative criteria [16].
+After conducting the risk assessment, a pairwise comparison of the wetchemical and hydrothermal synthesis methods was carried out in Expert Choice using the Analytic Hierarchy Process and based on the acceptable risk percentage and the frequency of potential hazardous events with respect to health, safety environmental parameters.
+This method performed according to the weighted criteria and the prioritized options using Eigen Values and is the most comprehensive multi-criteria decision-making system designed to date, as it allows the formulation of the problem in a hierarchical format and takes account of different qualitative and quantitative criteria [24].